BIFMA HCF 8.1

 9 – Resistance of Furniture to UV Lights

 - Test method: Half of the sample is covered for control.
-Sample is exposed to UVC light for 291 kJ/m2.
+Sample is exposed to UVC light for 291 kJ/m2 or ASTM G155 cycle 11 with an irradiance of 1.1 u m2 at 420 nm.

 - Test assessment: Initial and final L*a*b* readings should be established.
 A delta E of 2.0 or less is acceptable.
 A slight change in color or surface finish is also acceptable.